hiway/asyncgnostic/README.md

 Python functions agnostic towards being called with await or otherwise.

-> This is most likely a *BAD IDEA* and will slow down your code, treat is as a curiosity.
+> This is most likely a *BAD IDEA* and will slow down your code, treat it as a curiosity.

 Example: